ryanwilsond/belte/CODE_STYLE.md

 - Single space inside empty braces, no newline
 - Decorators precede declarations by a line
 - Control of flow must use braces (unless single body statement) and start body statements on new line
-- Newline before and after control of flow unless the statement is specifically related to the control of flow
+- Newline before and after control of flow
 - No newline before using statements at the beginning of the file
 - If no using statements, first line should be a newline
+- Newline before keyword statements (such as return, break, and continue)

 ## Naming